delisaster/linux_scripts/README.md

 * comment and flag all non working mounts
 * add email notification to for all new non working mounts
 * add usecase background
+* there is a problem with stale file handle when doing df.
+These should be umounted if existing